How to Unfold Top Decays: Unbinned top quark decay unfolding

 A simple way to improve this mis-modelling is to require $\cos \Delta \phi_{12} < 1$.
 However, from Fig.~\ref{fig:12d_full_phase_space} we know that this does not solve the problem.
 Instead, we accept the fact that for unfolding the masses well we might have to pay a prize in the coverage of the angular correlations, and we apply an additional acceptance cut

-both, at the reco- and gen-levels of the unfolded events.
-This reduces the unfolded dataset by 30\%.
-An extended set of unfolded kinematic distribution after this cut are shown in Fig~\ref{fig:12d_deltaphi}.
+both, at the reco- and gen-levels in our simulated events.
+This reduces the size of the unfolded dataset by 30\%.
+An extended set of unfolded kinematic distribution after this cut are shown in Fig.~\ref{fig:12d_deltaphi}.

-We know that our unfolding methods covers correlations between the original phase space directions well, because many of the kinematic observables shown in Fig~\ref{fig:12d_deltaphi} are, in reality, complex correlations of our phase space basis.
-However, to end with a nice figure and to drive home the message that high-dimensional unfolding using conditional generative networks does learn the corresponding correlations well, we show one of our favorite correlations in Fig~\ref{fig:12d_correlations}.
-Indeed, there is literally no difference in the correlation between two of the three 2-jet masses.
-This correlation also confirms that the condition $M_{ik} \approx m_W$ leads to three distinct lines in phase space, where close to the crossing points it is impossible to reconstruct which of the two jets come from the $W$-decay.
+We know that our unfolding method covers correlations between the original phase space directions well, because many of the kinematic observables shown in Fig.~\ref{fig:12d_deltaphi} are built from complex correlations of our phase space basis.
+However, to end with a nice figure and to drive home the message that high-dimensional unfolding using conditional generative networks does learn the corresponding correlations well, we show one of our favorite correlations in Fig.~\ref{fig:12d_correlations}.
+Indeed, there is literally no difference in the correlations between two of the three 2-jet masses.
+This correlation also confirms that the condition $M_{ik} \approx m_W$ leads to three distinct lines in phase space, where close to the crossing points it is impossible to reconstruct which two of the jets come from the $W$ decay.